Saints. It hurt.

 “Lavender Chance,” his sister answered, chin raised.

 “Well, that’s a pretty name,” Cadence complimented.
-She smiled, but she thought to herself that the name sounded sort of familiar and in a bad way.
+She smiled.
+But the name sounds sorta familiar and in a bad way.

 “Her name sounds familiar because she was one of the royal Ariesian family members who died in the Tragedy of Aries,” Werner offered, studying Lavi and then Olive.
 “Am I correct, Prince Chance?”